Inicio›Diccionario›flagrant

 flagrant:

-That is very flagrant obvious.→That is very obvious or That is blatantly obvious.
+That is very obvious or That is blatantly obvious.

 'Flagrant' ya implica algo obvio y notorio.
 No se combina con 'obvious'.
 Si quieres enfatizar, usa el adverbio 'flagrantly'.

-He is a flagrant person.→He is committing a flagrant violation or He is flagrant in his disregard.
+He is committing a flagrant violation or He is flagrant in his disregard.

 'Flagrant' describe acciones, actitudes o comportamientos, no a personas directamente.
 Describe lo que alguien hace o cómo actúa.